Homo Economicus is a hypothetical concept that humans are:

 - Behavioural economics suggesting man has many biases and examples of irrational behaviour

-- Man is not always self-interested, but can act on basis of altruism and from perspective of community/society.
+- Man is not always self-interested but can act on basis of altruism and from the perspective of community/society.

-- Recipirocity.
+- Reciprocity.
 If someone does a favour to us, we like to return the favour.
-Similarly if someone hurts us, we may want to get a kind of revenge – even if it leads to loss of personal utility.
+Similarly, if someone hurts us, we may want to get a kind of revenge – even if it leads to loss of personal utility.

 - Bounded rationality – individuals lack sufficient knowledge and so make best guesses based on limited information.

 - The model places too much emphasis on extrinsic motivation – profit, higher wages more goods.
 In reality, we are motivated by intrinsic motivation.
 For example, giving to charity can give a ‘feel-good factor’.
 This can make it rational to give away wealth.